 Updated 2023 Hawaii Visitor Guides

 If you're visiting Hawaii soon, be sure to download a copy of one of our updated 2023 Hawaii Visitor Guides.
 We've updated the travel guides with a lot of new great information for potential visitors (and for those who've been a time or two as well).

 ~ Trusted by Millions of Hawaii Visitors Annually ~

 Giovanni’s Shrimp Truck

-This is a bona fide classic that is bound to appear on virtually any list of Oahu food trucks.
+This is a bona fide classic bound to appear on virtually any list of Oahu food trucks.

-Giovanni’s Original White Shrimp Truck is absolutely unmistakable, covered in countless autographs and handwritten good wishes from the legions who have paid the truck a visit during its nearly 30 years of operation.
-One of the 2 trucks was even featured on a 2011 episode of the show Man vs Food.
+Giovanni’s Original White Shrimp Truck is unmistakable, covered in countless autographs and handwritten good wishes from the legions who have visited the truck during its nearly 30 years of operation.
+One of the two trucks was even featured on a 2011 show Man vs Food episode.

 Both trucks are parked permanently on the Kamehameha Highway - one in Kahuku (56-505) and the other in Haleiwa (66-472).